 All tests will use simulated dates that are at least four weeks earlier than the actual date of the testing.
 This provides time for the TDSPs to properly condition their Test Beds (See Appendix D).

 There may be times when system clocks are held on a particular date to allow Market Participants to catch up or make fixes to their system, or times when system clocks are advanced multiple days within a short timeframe.
-The Market Flight Administrator will provide direction on these actions during the conference calls to ensure efforts are made to keep Market Participants’ system clocks synchronized.
+The Flight Administrator will provide direction on these actions during the conference calls to ensure efforts are made to keep Market Participants’ system clocks synchronized.
 The Master Flight Calendar is referenced in Appendix B.

-4.1.7 Meter Read and Switching Cycles

-The Test Scripts will test both on-cycle and off-cycle initial reads and switches.
-Whether the transaction will be on-cycle or off-cycle will be explicitly identified for each script.
-Sufficient accounts will be established for the required profiles and number of testing CRs.

 4.1.8 EDI Testing

 CRs must certify using TX SET EDI with ERCOT and TDSPs.
 The party will automatically qualify for use of the ERCOT Texas Market Link.
 All transactions shall be tested prior to use in production.